escobard/blockchains-nd/part3/lesson5.notes.md

 	* that has is appended to an identifier (for example 0x444f4... - the idetintifier and the 256 code outputted by the sha256 algo)
 	* the hash + identifier is put into a generated transaction
 	* TX is marked with OP_RETURN marking the transaction as unspendable

+### More POE notes - taken from lecture (property of Udacity):

+Why do we need POE
+Before trying to use this for ourselves, here’s a few quick ideas over why you might even want to to do this in the first place.

+Helps you demonstrate data ownership without revealing actual data.

+This is useful for things like copyrighted material or patents.
+Checks for the integrity of your digital asset.
+Any proof of existence will recognize your document FOREVER.

+Even the slightest difference will be recognized allowing you to be sure your asset hasn’t changed.
+Provides document Time stamping.
+You can use this to prove certain information existed at a certain time.

+This can be useful in cases where you want to prove who was the original owner of the document.
+Certifies the existence of the document without the need for a central authority.

+Similar to many blockchain concepts this decentralized proof can’t be erased or modified by anyone.

+POE Algorithms
+There are a different of algorithms to demonstrate Proof of Existence.
+The two we have chosen to focus on here are SHA256 and MD5.

+They both serve the same purpose.
+They’re a way to hash a digital asset so it can be embedded in a transaction in the blockchain.
+This allows people to verify that a document existed at a certain point in time.

+SHA256
+This is an algorithm we’ve seen already in several different parts of the Bitcoin network.
+It’s used in mining as part of the proof of work algorithm.

+It’s also used to create secured bitcoin addresses.

+SHA256 stands for Secure Hash Algorithm.
+It is a one-way hashing function that takes in any piece of data and produces a unique hash.

+This is the algorithm POEX uses to secure their digital documents.

+MD5
+Next, the MD5 algorithm is a hash function that takes in a String input and produces a 128-bit hash value.
+This value is usually shown as a 32-character hexadecimal number that humans can read.

+Goals of POE Algorithms
+While each method does things a bit differently, the important thing to remember is their purpose.

+They hash digital assets to hide the actual content.
+Once the hashed data is embedded in a transaction in the blockchain, the existence of that transaction in the blockchain proves that the document existed at the time the transaction got included into a block.

+Wrap Up
+To recap, in this section we covered:

+Proof of Existence: The concept that publicly proving and authenticating any digital asset on the blockchain by verifying its hash.
+We saw a demo using the POEX online document notarization service.
+Lastly, we discussed different algorithms commonly used for proof of existence such as SHA256 and MD5.